 Retail sales in Hungary decreased 2.1 percent year-on-year in May of 2020, following a 10.2 percent slump in the previous month, helped by the gradual easing of the country's lockdown which allowed many shops to reopen.
 Sales rebounded for food (1.8 percent vs -0.4 percent in April) and non-food products (0.7 percent vs -14.8 percent).
 Meanwhile, those of automotive fuel continued to decline, but considerably less (-13.8 percent vs -16.3 percent).
 In the first five months of the year, retail activity grew 1.5 percent over a year ago.

 Retail Sales YoY in Hungary averaged 0.01 percent from 1989 until 2020, reaching an all time high of 17.10 percent in December of 1998 and a record low of -43 percent in November of 1991.
 This page provides - Hungary Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Hungary Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.

-Retail Sales YoY in Hungary is expected to be 6.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Hungary to stand at 3.80 in 12 months time.
-In the long-term, the Hungary Retail Sales YoY is projected to trend around 3.10 percent in 2020, according to our econometric models.
+Retail Sales YoY in Hungary is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Hungary to stand at 3.40 in 12 months time.
+In the long-term, the Hungary Retail Sales YoY is projected to trend around 1.00 percent in 2021 and 0.50 percent in 2022, according to our econometric models.